martijnswart01/martijnswart01.github.io/_projects/Chip-Propulsion/index.md

 ## Key findings
 For the parameters, a robust operational window was identified.
 Within this window, repeatable die propulsion was achieved in under 0.25 ms with negligible lateral displacement and no observable bulk die damage.
 The study proved that controlled explosive evaporation can function as a reliable micro actuation mechanism without transitioning into destructive laser material interaction.
 This is a revolutionary finding for the chip handling processes, highlighting a handling solution for ultrasmall microchips.

+The video below highlights a successful experiment in which a micro thin layer of water is explosively evaporated by a laser source, propelling a microchip at 50 g.
+This results in a 60% increase in handling speed compared to conventional vacuum based pick and place systems.
+The footage was recorded at 4,000 frames per second with 20× magnification.

 <video controls autoplay loop muted width="100%">
   <source src="/assets/videos/Chip-Propulsion3.mp4" type="video/mp4">